Hujanen91/sourdoughcircle_api/README.md

 # Development & Deployment
 The project was developed using GitHub and GitPod platforms...
 - Navigate to: "Repositories" and create "New".
-- Mark the following fields: ✓ Public ✓ Add a README file.
+- Mark the following field: ✓ Public
-- Select template: "Code-Institute-Org/python-essentials-template".
+- Select template: "Code-Institute-Org/react-ci-template".
-- Add a Repository name: "drf-api".
+- Add a Repository name: "sourdoughcircle-api".
 - ...and create Repository.

-... and suffered various executions using the inbuild Terminal.

 For Commits on this project, the following commands ran:
 - ```git add .``` <- Stages before commiting.